mdolab/MACH-Aero/machAeroTutorials/aero_pointwise.rst

 orbit
   Press ``ctrl`` and your ``right mouse button`` while moving your mouse.
-  This will rotate around where the current rotation axes position (red, green, and blue triple axes)
+  This will rotate around where the current rotation axes position is (red, green, and blue triple axes)

 move rotation axes
   Press ``ctrl``, ``shift``, and press your ``right mouse button`` when you're hovering over the position you want to move your axes to.